 73. ADVANCED TEXTILES AND CLOTHING CONSTRUCTION.
-Five hours
+Five hours credit.
+(Three hours lecture, four hours laboratory.)

 Prerequisite, H.E.
 72 or equivalent.
-This course is designed to give students experience in making rayon and nylon garments, thereby developing greater skill in solving fitting and construction problems.
-The textile study includes the production of silk, wool, and synthetic fibers and the processes in manufacture which influence the characteristics of finished fabrics.
+This course is designed to give students experience in making garments of silk, rayon, nylon or other man-made fabrics, thereby developing greater skill in solving fitting and construction problems.
+The textile study includes the production of silk, wool, and man-made fibers and the processes in manufacture which influence the characteristics of finished fabrics.

 76. CLOTHING SELECTION AND CONSTRUCTION.
 Five hours credit.
+(Three hours lecture, four hours laboratory.)

+This is a non-technical course for non-majors and electors.
 This course is planned to assist the student in analyzing her personal needs and in developing standards in selection, purchase, use and care of clothing.
 Garments are constructed so that techniques in construction and use of sewing equipment may be practiced.
-This is a non-technical course for non-majors and electors.

-77. COOKERY AND TABLE SERVICE.
+77. FAMILY MEAL COOKERY AND SERVICE.
 Four hours credit.
+(Two hours lecture, four hours laboratory.)

 A study of the fundamental processes of cookery.
 Laboratory work consists of planning, preparing and serving meals.
 The breakfast, lunch and buffet supper are emphasized.
 This course open only to majors except by special permission.
-Two single and two double periods per week.

 78. FOOD PREPARATION AND SERVICE.
 Four hours credit.
+(Two hours lecture, four hours laboratory.)

 Emphasis is given to principles of cooking involved in more difficult food preparation.
 Laboratory work centers around the planning, preparing, and serving of the family dinner and more elaborate and formal types of meals.
 This course is open only to majors except by special permission.
-Two single and two double periods per week.

 94. ELEMENTARY COOKERY AND FOOD SERVICE.
 Four hours credit.
+(Two hours lecture, four hours laboratory.)

-This is a non-technical course in food preparation planned for men or women students desiring more knowledge of the fundamental processes of cookery and food marketing.
-Simple meals and party refreshments will be planned, prepared and served.
-Two single and two double periods weekly.
+This is a non-technical course in food preparation planned for men or women students desiring more knowledge for the fundamental processes of cookery and food marketing.
+Simple meals and party refreshments will be planned, prepared and served. §98.

-§98.
 ELEMENTARY NUTRITION.
-(Credit may be obtained in Health and Physical Education or Home Economics.)
+(Credit may be obtained in Home Economics or Health and Physical Education.)
 Three hours credit.